Questions

 The key difference between alpha and beta amino acid is that alpha amino acids have a carboxylic acid group and an amine group on the adjacent carbon atoms, whereas in beta amino acids the amine group is attached to the secondary carbon atom from the carboxylic acid group.

-READ ALSO: What is the role of powder layer in SLS?
+READ ALSO: What is the etymology of the word quiz?

 What are alpha carbon and alpha amino acid?